Xovee/cs-conf-stats/README.md

 ## If You Know

-If you know some stats of the conferences listed in [this file](./If-You-Know.md), you can send them to us.
+If you know some stats of the conferences [listed here](./If-You-Know.md), you can send them to us.

+## Need Check

+[Some events](./Need-Check.md) need further check (e.g., when proceedings are published).

 ## CSS Compile